 - Test FIA\X509\EXT.1.1:2: The evaluator shall demonstrate that validating an expired certificate results in the function failing. - Test FIA\X509\EXT.1.1:3: The evaluator shall test that the TOE can properly handle revoked certificates, conditional on whether CRL, OCSP, OCSP Stapling, or OCSP Multistapling is selected; if multiple methods are selected, then the following tests shall be performed for each method: - The evaluator shall test revocation of the node certificate. - The evaluator shall also test revocation of an intermediate CA certificate (i.e. the intermediate CA certificate should be revoked by the root CA), if intermediate CA certificates are supported.
 If OCSP stapling per RFC 6066 is the only supported revocation method, this test is omitted. - The evaluator shall ensure that a valid certificate is used, and that the validation function succeeds.
-The evaluator then attempts the test with a certificate that has been revoked (for each method chosen in the selection) to ensure when the certificate is no longer valid that the validation function fails.

-• Test FIA X509 EXT.1.1:4:

-If any OCSP option is selected, the evaluator shall configure the TSF to reject certificates if it cannot access valid status information, if so configurable.
-The evaluator shall then ensure that the TSF has no other source of revocation information available and configure the OCSP server or use a man-in-the-middle tool to present an OCSP response signed by a certificate that does not have the OCSP signing purpose and which is the only source of revocation status information advertised by the CA issuing the certificate being validated.
+The evaluator then attempts the test with a certificate that has been revoked (for each method chosen in the selection) to ensure when the certificate is no longer valid that the validation function fails. - Test FIA\X509\EXT.1.1:4: If any OCSP option is selected, the evaluator shall ensure the TSF has no other source of revocation information available and configure the OCSP server or use a man-in-the-middle tool to present an OCSP response signed by a certificate that does not have the OCSP signing purpose and that is the only source of revocation status information advertised by the CA issuing the certificate being validated.
 The evaluator shall verify that validation of the OCSP response fails and that the TOE treats the certificate being checked as invalid and rejects the connection.
 If CRL is selected, the evaluator shall likewise configure the CA to be the only source of revocation status information, and sign a CRL with a certificate that does not have the cRLsign key usage bit set.
 The evaluator shall verify that validation of the CRL fails and that the TOE treats the certificate being checked as invalid and rejects the connection.